-Valid comprehensive information has a high confidence of accuracy, and must be used when the risk of the activity is 'High'.
+Valid comprehensive information has a high confidence of accuracy and must be used when the risk of the activity is 'High'.
 In the first instance check with the relevant Region/District and/or corporate data, followed by Forest Management Branch to determine if valid (less than 12 months old) occurrence information already exists for the site of the disturbance activity.

 Comprehensive information is generally the result of field work, collection of soil and/or plant tissue samples for laboratory analysis for the presence of dieback, and ultimately the preparation of a report and a map.
-When required, it is important that the proponent of the disturbance activity engages an Interpreter early in the planning process so that there is sufficient time for a comprehensive assessment to be completed.
+When required, it is important that the proponent of the disturbance activity engages an Interpreter early in the planning process so that there is sufficient time for a comprehensive assessment to be completed and endorsed by the DHSO as per the Procedure for the Auditing of Phytophthora Occurrence Assessments (FEM068-A; Auditing Procedure).